SerpRateAI/AI-pipeline-boreholes/Dataset explanation.md

 Structural comments on the  rocks from the section, made by the drilling analysis team: breccia, slickenslides...Those are rock formations created by movments (as friction for example).
 Information only for the last cores.

 ## **Vein Intensity**
 Veins are leaflike structures composed of crystallized minerals, that usually form when mineral are carried by water (or any solution) into the rock.
 The vein intensity gives a rough idea of the amount of vein in each section.
 The values goes from 0 to 4, 4 representing a section with a lot of vein.
-We easily remark there are more veins in the higher section.
+We easily remark there are more veins in the higher section, which is confirmed by our % of cracks calculation.
 Warning: data missing for some section (value -999,25 ?).

 ## **Alteration**
 The alteration conists of a change in the properties of rocks and minerals due to various geological processes (weathering, hydrothermal activity...).
 This value gives the grade of alteration for each section.
 The top section are much more altered than the bottom one, we can imagine it's due a better exposition to the surface.
+Given by the drilling team.

 ## **Remarks**
 Remarks 1: remarks from geologists concerning vein intensity for each core: shape of vein, type of minerals, size...
 To be treated.